Man of Steel (2013)

 Nate’s Grade: C+

-Posted on June 19, 2013, in 2013 Movies and tagged action, aliens, amy adams, comic book, dc, diane lane, henry cavil, kevin costner, michael shannon, russel crowe, sci-fi, super hero, zack snyder.
+Posted on June 19, 2013, in 2013 Movies and tagged action, aliens, amy adams, comic book, dc, diane lane, henry cavil, kevin costner, michael shannon, russell crowe, sci-fi, super hero, zack snyder.
 Bookmark the permalink.
 1 Comment.